• Skip to primary navigation

 Ingredient Substitutions

 • Bell Peppers.
 Feel free to omit the peppers if you want to make this recipe solely chicken satay (and not chicken + veggies)!
-Other veggies can also be substitutes if you're not a fan of peppers!
-Some suggestions: zucchini, potatoes, onions, mushrooms, etc.
+Or choose your favorite vegetables such as zucchini, potatoes, onions, mushrooms, etc.

-• Peanut oil.
-Olive oil or avocado oil can be used in place of peanut oil.
-However, I love the flavor imparted by peanut oil and do not recommend leaving it out.
+• Peanut oil/Sesame oil.
+Olive oil or avocado oil can be used in place of these oils.
+However, peanut & sesame oils impart an authentic flavor so I don’t recommend this substitution for the best flavor.

 • Soy Sauce.
 Coconut aminos can be used in place of soy sauce on the occasion that there is a soy allergy in your family.

-• Powdered spices (ginger, garlic and onion powder).
-The real thing can be substituted for the powders in every occasion...minced garlic, minced ginger, minced onion, etc.
+• Powdered spices (ginger, garlic and onion powder). minced garlic, minced ginger and diced onion can be substituted for the powdered spices.

 Store

-Store leftovers in an airtight container in the refrigerator fo 3-5 days.
+Store leftovers in an airtight container in the refrigerator for 3-5 days.

 Nutrition